warnikchow/coaudiotext/README.md

 ## 4. Parallel utilization of audio and text data

 **The next step is to finally adopt the textual features that can bring the lexical meanings into the speech analysis.
-So far we've used the BiLSTM network that only exploits audio features, but here we make a representation for the sentences so that we can embed the input text and co-utilize it in the inference.
+So far, we've used the BiLSTM network that only exploits audio features, but here we make a representation for the sentences so that we can embed the input text and co-utilize it in the inference.
 The concatenation is similar to the network (below) suggested in [the paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6261374/) that dealt with multimodal speech intention understanding, but the detailed architecture differs.**

 <p align="center">
     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/para.jpg" width="600"></br>
           [The concatenated architecture we referred for Para-BRE-Att]

-**The character-level text embedding is quite different from English, but instead of feature-based or fine-tuning approaches, here we utilize the [multi-hot encoding](https://www.researchgate.net/publication/331987503_Sequence-to-Sequence_Autoencoder_based_Korean_Text_Error_Correction_using_Syllable-level_Multi-hot_Vector_Representation) that was [shown to be useful in Korean sentence classification](https://arxiv.org/abs/1905.13656).
-All the characters are represented into 67-dim sparse vector with 2-3 non-zero terms, and the whole text feature has size 30 x 67.
+**The character-level text embedding is quite different from English, but instead of either feature-based or fine-tuning approaches, here we utilize the [multi-hot encoding](https://www.researchgate.net/publication/331987503_Sequence-to-Sequence_Autoencoder_based_Korean_Text_Error_Correction_using_Syllable-level_Multi-hot_Vector_Representation) that was [shown to be useful in Korean sentence classification](https://arxiv.org/abs/1905.13656).
+All the characters are represented into a 67-dim sparse vector with 2-3 non-zero terms, and the full text feature has size 30 x 67.
 The maximum length 30 is enough for the experiment considering the property of the dataset.
 Refer to [this repository](https://github.com/warnikchow/kcharemb) for other types of Korean character-level embedding!
 Well, at least at this point, we're going to use the type of character-level encoding that is as concise as possible, not heavy, and notwithstanding informative.**

+***Note that this process is very, very language-dependent.
+You can replace this procedure with whatever corpus and tokenization you utilize.
+Just make sure that the format fits as a BiLSTM input.***

 ```python
 import hgtk